ShihabPial/csc470-fall2020/exercises/final/README.md

 ## Target
 Definitelt complete the low bar.
 Add all kinds of sound described in the plan.
 Add a few hiding place.
 ## High Bar
 Complete the target.
 Add a navigation bar on top to see where are all the bots and the boss.
+Have a task bar to see what is the player supposed to do.
+Gun reloading once run out of bullets or plasma.